 Steps to Becoming a Teen Volunteer:

 - Fill out an application and turn it in!
-Make sure you provide a current email address, this is the main way we get in touch with potential volunteers!
+Please note that volunteers are also asked to include a one page or less personal statement about themselves and why they are interested in volunteering with their application.
+On your application make sure you provide a current email address, this is the main way we get in touch with potential volunteers!

 - Wait to receive an email regarding the next volunteer training.
 Once you receive the email, respond to let Mrs. Witherell know if you plan to attend.

 - Once trained you are ready to start!
 (Volunteer training’s are held 3-4 times a year depending on need and scheduling)

 Just a reminder, due to the training and practice needed for our volunteer positions we are not able to accept volunteers who need to complete a very limited number of hours.
 Also it does take some time to become a volunteer due to the application and training process, therefore our program may not be the best fit for a volunteer who needs to complete volunteering hours ASAP.

 2020 VolunTEEN Positions:

 - Book Reviewers– Choose a title from the list of options provided by Mrs. Witherell and write a short (2-4 paragraph) book review!

 - Children’s Room Aides– shelve and organize children’s books, help prep for children’s activities, and help out at events for younger kids.

 - Collection Management– Research and recommend books, music and movies that you think we should have in the library collection for other teens to check out!